 West Berlin

-The most famous sight of the Westpart of Berlin is the castle Charlottenburg (German Charlottenburg), which in the seventeenth century was the residence of the wife of King Frederick I, Sophia Charlotte of Hanover.
-Often this magnificent castle is called the German Versailles, although there is nothing of French elegance in it.
-The territory is divided into a chic park, in which it is so wonderful to walk and reflect on the eternal.
-As is known, in 1945, as a result of the storming by Soviet troops, Berlin was divided into four occupation zones.
-The eastern part of Berlin became the capital of the GDR, and the other three divided between the authorities of the United States, Britain and France.
-In August 1961, the GDR authorities began erecting a wall that separated West Berlin from the GDR, and later became a symbol of the Cold War.
-In November 1989, the wall was broken, and only a small part of it with a length of one and a half kilometers reminds about that time.
-Since then, the surviving part of the Berlin Wall has been covered with graffiti by artists from all over the world, many creative people come to see and draw inspiration from it.
-And of course, being in Berlin it's impossible not to visit the famous Berlin Zoo all over the world!
-A variety of fauna representatives comfortably settled on a large and well-groomed territory, where the Berliners with great pleasure come with their children.
-That's it, the city of Berlin!
-Striking at first sight and giving unforgettable impressions.
+The most famous landmark of the westernpart of Berlin is the Charlottenburg Castle (German: Charlottenburg), which was the residence of the wife of King Friedrich I, Sophie Charlotte of Hanover, in the seventeenth century.
+This luxurious castle is often called the German Versailles, although it has nothing of the French sophistication.
+On the territory there is a luxurious park, in which it is so wonderful to walk and reflect on the eternal.
+As is known, in 1945, as a result of the assault by Soviet troops, Berlin was divided into four occupation zones.
+The eastern part of Berlin became the capital of the GDR, and the other three were divided between the authorities of the USA, Great Britain and France.
+In August 1961, the GDR authorities began to build a wall that separated West Berlin from the GDR, and which later became a symbol of the Cold War.
+In November 1989, the wall was broken down, and only a small part of it, one and a half kilometers long, reminds of that time.
+Since then, the remaining part of the Berlin Wall has been covered with graffiti by artists from all over the world, which many creative people come to see and get inspiration from.
+And of course, when in Berlin, it is impossible not to visit the world-famous Berlin Zoo!
+Various representatives of the fauna are comfortably located on a large and well-kept territory, where Berliners come with great pleasure with their children.
+This is what the city of Berlin is like!
+Striking at first sight and giving an unforgettable experience.
 In a word - different.
-We hope that you liked this story from the series "What to see in Berlin: tips for the tourist", and we will continue to introduce you to other countries and cities.
-But it will be a little later!
+We hope that you liked this story from the series "what to see in Berlin: tips for tourists" and we will continue to introduce you to other countries and cities.
+But this will be a little later!
 We advise you to read:

 Comments